Select Page

 Why is it important?

-By taking a data-driven, highly collaborative, person-centered approach (one that includes all public safety agencies AND extends beyond it to other health and social service agencies), the goal is to better address unmet, complex needs that are leading to an outsized usage of public safety resources.
+Through a data-driven, collaborative, and person-centered approach, one that engages all public safety agencies as well as health and social service partners, we aim to better address complex, unmet needs that drive disproportionate use of public safety resources.

 Additionally, sending first responders to the same home 150 times over a 9-month period is the definition of inefficiency.
 Having call takers answer a 9-1-1 call for the same person over 400 times in single month is inefficient.
 Detaining persons over 20 times in a six-month period is inefficient.
 Figuring out how to better attend to the needs behind these calls can help save time (freeing up public safety responders experiencing significant staffing shortages for other calls), reduce risk and harm (that comes from repeated interactions with public safety they may escalate over time), and may even save money (though it depends on how much public safety costs are fixed versus variable).